 The new building designs and innovation projects, or Exemplar Schools, will act as catalysts to engage students in learning that achieves BVSD’s vision for 21st century education.
 This is not a change in curriculum (students will still be expected to master our content standards), but rather a shift in how and where teachers facilitate learning opportunities for student success.
 Our greatest hope is to see them materialize in challenging, meaningful and engaging ways, not solely at the exemplar schools, but across the district as a means to implementing The Success Effect.
 We are in the process of designing professional learning opportunities to help teachers implement this work.

-Learn more about each of the Exemplar School projects by visiting the Building for Student Success website:
+Learn more about each of the Exemplar School projects by clicking the photos below:

 In addition to the Exemplar Schools, all schools are receiving funds for deferred maintenance and Innovation.
 Schools access their Innovation Funds ($200,000 for each elementary schools; $400,000 for each middle school; $600,000 for each K-8 school; and $800,000 for each high school) during the Bond Phase that is assigned to their school.